Richard Downing Airport: Facilities

-A restaurant, "The Fly In Patio Grill," is open on the weekends during summer months.
+MMS Aviation, a non-profit organization offering maintenance to missionary services at cost, is located at the airport.

 Aircraft

 Based on the 12-month period ending May 31, 2023, the airport had 21,900 aircraft operations, an average of 60 per day.
 This includes 88% general aviation, 11% air taxi, and <1% military.

 For the same time period, 19 aircraft are based on the field: 16 single-engine and 3 multi-engine airplanes.